microsoft/AziHSM-Guest/docs/HowToDeploy.md

 This feature is available as part of our [AMD Dasv7, Dadsv7, Easv7 and Eadsv7 series preview](https://techcommunity.microsoft.com/blog/azurecompute/announcing-preview-of-new-azure-dasv7-easv7-fasv7-series-vms-based-on-amd-epyc%E2%84%A2-/4448360).
 Please ensure you have filled out the [preview form](https://forms.office.com/pages/responsepage.aspx?id=v4j5cvGGr0GRqy180BHbRyMSy8VejZVEo6yZykiPSHpUQkI0VFlXTVVVUlhDMVg5SkRYSTFPNEJHQi4u&route=shorturl) and indicated Azure Integrated HSM support.

-Note: In order for a VM to use Azure Integrated HSM, please include a tag "platformsettings.host_environment.AzureIntegratedHSM==True" *at the time of deployment*.
-Adding the tag to the VM after the VM has been deployed will result in the VM not being able to use Azure Integrated HSM.

 ## 1. Create a resource group

 Create a resource group with the `az group create` command.